 Mile 2 – 3: Lafayette

 This is the only town or residential area runners pass through until the finish.
-As you make your way up Duniway Road you’ll take a left on 14th St. at the top of the hill at the first aid station at mile 2.
-Then you’ll take a quick jog to the right on Grant Street at the bottom of the hill then follow 15th and 16th Street through the residential section of Lafayette to Bridge Street Once on Bridge Street take a right and this turns into Abbey Road.
+As you make your way up Duniway Road you’ll take a left on 12th St. near the top of the hill, where you will find the first aid station at mile 2 with Water and Nuun Hydration Drink.
+Then you’ll continue straight on 12th Street, eventually turning right onto Monroe Street.
+At the bottom of the hill, you will then turn left onto 16th Street through the residential section of Lafayette to Bridge Street.
+Once you’ve taken a right onto Bridge Street it will soon turn into Abbey Road.

 Mile 3 – 6: Northeast Abbey Road

 At mile 5 the course passes Our Lady of Guadalupe Trappist Abbey, a monastery for monks.
 Once past the monastery you’ll encounter a couple rolling hills with your biggest climb coming as you pass Abbey Road Farm at mile 6.
-Just beyond is the relay transition and spectator viewing area complete with aid station and porta-potties.
+Just beyond is the relay transition area, followed by a complete aid station #3 with water and Nuun Hydration Drink.

 Mile 6 – 8: Northeast Hendricks Road

 From Abbey Road runners will take a left onto Hendricks Road towards Carlton.
 The next two miles are the straightest and easiest section of the course with an elevation decline of almost 100 feet.
-You’ll pass aid station #4 just after mile 7 at Intervale Road and then the Lemelson Winery Wine Station in front of Lemelson Winery, for a quick on-course wine tasting, just before mile 8.
+You’ll soon pass aid station #4 after mile 7 at Stag Hollow Road, a complete aid station featuring the Lemelson Wine Station in front of Lemelson Winery, for a quick on-course wine tasting.

 Mile 8 – 10: Mineral Springs Road

 At mile 8 the course now stays left on Northeast Hendricks Road for newly re-routed section of the course.
 Just after mile 8.6 you’ll turn left onto NE Mineral Springs Road heading south.
-Water stop #5 will appear on your right in the driveway near the wheat silos.
+Aid station #5 will appear on your right in the driveway near the wheat silos and will have both water and Nuun Hydration Drink.
 You will you bend to the right as you pass the mile 9 marker.
 This section offers beautiful views of the golden wheat fields and is quiet part of the course.
 You’ll merge with NE Bayliss Road as you head south past mile 10 as you approach the intersection of Jernstedt Road.

 Mile 10 – 12: Party Zone on Jernstedt Road

 After Mile 10 you’ll go about two-tenths of a mile and then take a right onto Jernstedt Road.
 There will be fruit orchard to your right and wheat field to your left.
 By now you’ll likely hear the music (take out your earphones!) as you encounter a small roller with 15 ft of gain.
-You’ve now entered the Party Zone as a water station followed by a band will appear to the right.
+You’ve now entered the course Party Zone – aka aid station #6 featuring live music and Honey Stinger Organic Energy Chews.

 After a brief stop in the party zone, you’ll crest this small hill and enter the gravel section of the course.
 You’ll then drop down 50 feet into a shaded section of the course before climbing back up the hill to a straight section on Jernstedt.

 Just after Mile 11 is the intersection of Old McMinnville Highway.
-Take a right and you’ll find water station #7 with water and GU Hydration.
+Take a right and you’ll find aid station #7 with water and Nuun Hydration Drink.
 You’re at mile 11.7 where the course becomes paved road again.
 Off to left you can see downtown Carlton where the race finishes.

 Mile 12 – 13.1: Finish in Carlton